 The public presentation of self is always a staged activity, in which the human actor presents a ‘front’ of ‘face’ to others while keeping a significant portion of the self in reserve.
 For the celebrity, the split between the I and the Me is often disturbing.
 So much so, that celebrities frequently complain of identity confusion and the colonization of the veridical self by the public face (2001: 11).

 In Neil Peart’s case, the public presentation of the self and public ‘Me’ is significant because, although ‘Limelight’ is predicated upon his desire for privacy and the rejection of the adulation that has resulted from his musical career, his autobiographical books do reveal multiple aspects of his private self.
 To date, these books consist of: The Masked Rider (1996), Ghost Rider (2002), Traveling Music (2004), Roadshow (2006), Far and Away (2011), and Near and Far (2014).
-Within these narratives Peart strives to reclassify his celebrity as the division between his self and his personal pursuits (reading, writing, cycling, motorcycling, and his family), and his professional status as a rock drummer and lyricist with Rush.
+Within these narratives, Peart strives to reclassify his celebrity as the division between his self and his personal pursuits (reading, writing, cycling, motorcycling, and his family), and his professional status as a rock drummer and lyricist with Rush.
 Moreover, although Peart has now produced a substantial body of published work that manifest what Redmond (2010) dubs ‘celebrity confessional’ discourses, Peart articulates his stance towards his celebrity through deconstructing it into a professional status, and candidly articulates a critical and uncompromising attitude to fandom, a group he consistently ‘others’.

 This article, therefore, examines Neil Peart as a celebrity case study in relation to his autobiographical work, and argues that his critical insider’s view of fandom is balanced by the consistent positioning of his public self as one based entirely upon, and (ideally) limited to, his professional status as a musician and an entertainer.
 In this regard, I will apply the sociology of Richard Sennett’s concept of the ‘craftsman’ to Peart’s often blunt contention that his public persona professionally exists to connect with audiences and not fans who seek either direct contact with him, or even just public acknowledgement (autographs and photograph taking, etc.).
 Furthermore, the sociological work of Pierre Bourdieu, in relation to his concept of distinction, will be discussed in relation to Peart’s project of distanciation from his fan base, and his literary public and professional self.
 As such, the article explores the self-reflexive ‘confessions’ of a notoriously private public figure but also evaluates the effects and nature of fandom from the perspective of a subcultural celebrity who does not regard himself as being a celebrity at all, but who nevertheless is the focus of extensive (and frequently obsessive) fan attention.
 Arguably, this reveals Neil Peart to represent a distinctive celebrity paradox: an avowedly private professional musician who routinely reveals his self to the public autobiographically, but in doing so provides a particular view on the nature of celebrity and his self-reflexive definition of fame.